 Build Knowledge Like Warren Buffett.
 Stay Away From Social Media

 Notorious business leader Warren Buffet does not spend much time on social media.
-He dedicates a significant part of his time to reading, which he considers to be the key to success.
+He dedicates a significant part of his time to reading, which he considers being the key to success.

 In today's fast-paced life, most of us are so starved for time that reading often seems like a luxury.
 However, going through books to acquire knowledge can be extremely easy if you manage time effectively and modify your habits.